turbofandude/node-pushserver/README.md

 Push Server is a cross-plateform push server based on [node-apn](https://github.com/argon/node-apn) and [node-gcm](https://github.com/ToothlessGear/node-gcm).
 Push Server currently supports iOS (APN) and android (GCM) platforms.
 It uses mongoDB to store the push tokens.
 Note that this server is not meant to be used as a front facing server as there's no particular security implemented.

+This is a fork of the original node-pushserver by 'Smile-SA' (https://github.com/Smile-SA/node-pushserver).
+I implemented a basic security-key system to protect the system from unauthorized use.

 [![NPM](https://nodei.co/npm/node-pushserver.png?downloads=true&stars=true)](https://nodei.co/npm/node-pushserver/)

 ## Getting started